Close Menu

 As regular shoppers at the Randolph Farmers Market, we keep coming back year after year - next season will be Gabriel and Joe’s third year at the market - because their produce consistently delivers in the kitchen and because the economic approach behind their stand - direct sales, CSA membership, and loyal customers - sustains small farms like theirs.

-If you want steady seasonal vegetables and a direct way to support local production, consider signing up for their CSA, completing the survey, or looking for them at winter markets.
-Keep up the good work, gentleman!
+If you want steady seasonal vegetables and a direct way to support local production, consider signing up for their CSA, or looking for them at winter markets.
+Keep up the good work, gents!

 free range chickens